Praneetha29/flipkart_grid/README.md

 --------

 # Note
-- Due to resource constraints we have used openai models, We believe we can produce similar results if we have access to computational resources
+- Due to resource constraints we have used openai models, We believe we can produce similar results if we have access to computational resources.